yasar11732/wikicategory/README.md

 Gets all articles from a wikipedia category in wikitext format

-This class can be used to get all articles from a wikipedia category and write those files to disk in wikitext format.
+This class can be used to get all articles from specified category from a mediawiki powered site in a mediatext format and allows you to save articles in text files.
+This class is hopefully usefull for data-mining on mediawiki powered sites.

 Usage: